 Almost all data in TapClicks can be exported via the Data Exporter.
 This includes channel data, calculations, Smart Connector data and more.
 If it can be displayed in a grid widget, it can likely be exported via Data Exporter.

-The Data Source fields that TapClicks exports can be seen on our marketplace website page.
+The Data Source fields that TapClicks exports can be seen on our connectors page.
 At this time we do not export live connector data and we do not export Leads data.

 Why does TapClicks need DELETE permissions for warehouses and databases?